ailjia/Project-Euler-Problems/README.md

 # Project Euler Problems

 This is a directory about Project-Euler problems.
+The codes to answer these question can be found in this directory, with the respective python file.

 # Problem 1: Multiples of 3 and 5